jmssil/backend-engineering-challenge/README.md

 - tried to use a cost-effective solution for the problem at hand;

-- research as also time-boxed appropriately;
+- research was also appropriately time-boxed;

 - would have used a time series library like Pandas if performance was not a issue and we needed to greatly expand on the features;